Can You Legally Waive Your Patients’ Co-Pays?

 Decrease in Medicare Reimbursements

-According to data from the Centers for Medicare and Medicaid Services (CMS), fewer providers are opting out of Medicare, which means that they increasingly rely on Medicare reimbursements in their practice.
+According to data from the Centers for Medicare and Medicaid Services (CMS), fewer providers are opting out of Medicare.
+In other words, providers are increasingly relying on Medicare reimbursements in their practice.
 Routinely waiving co-pays can lead to reduced Medicare reimbursements.

 Under the Medicare Claims Processing Manual, a co-pay is included in the reasonable charge for a product or service.
 Therefore, if a Medicare carrier determines that you routinely discount your patients’ co-pay obligations to $0, several things happen.
 Medicare will: